 The oldest known giant sequoia based on ring count is 3,500 years old.
 Giant sequoias are among the oldest living things on Earth.

 While visiting Sequoia National Park we learned more about these trees and one thing that stood out to me and left an impression was the important role fire plays in the life of a Sequoia tree.
 While many forests would find destruction at the hands of a forest fire, the Sequoia tree finds life….

+“The Giant Sequoia is truly the most awesome species in the Sierra Nevada ecosystem.
+As in other living communities, sequoia groves – and the mixed conifer forests that contain them – have evolved with and adapted to natural processes that must continue if the community is to remain healthy.
+Fire is one of the major processes essential to the health of giant sequoia groves.
+In the early 1960s, Dr. Richard Hartesveldt explored the connection between fire and sequoia regeneration.
+His small-scale prescribed fires followed nearly a century of fire suppression, and resulted in the germination of sequoia seeds and the recruitment of sequoia seedlings – something that had not occurred in the absence of fire.
 Since those first experiments, researchers have further shown the benefits to sequoias from fire.
 Dendrochronology has determined that low intensity surface fires swept through the big trees approximately every 5 to 15 years.
 Sequoias rely on fire to release most seeds from their cones, to expose bare mineral soil in which seedlings can take root, to recycle nutrients into the soil, and to open holes in the forest canopy through which sunlight can reach young seedlings.” -National Park Service

 Not only is the Sequoia tree designed to withstand the destructive power of fire.
 The tree actually finds life within those very same flames.